-When we work with new clients, we stress the importance of targeting their business to their local audience.
+When our St. Louis SEO team works with new clients, we stress the importance of targeting their business to their local audience.
 A great deal of value lies in targeting these long tail, hyper specific keywords that your customers may be using.
 They want to find options in their local area, and will choose a physical store over an online purchase if they can have the convenience of picking it up immediately.

 What sort of local information do consumers want to know?

 - You need to have business information available that is consistent across your various web presences.
-For example, if you change the hours on your website, make sure you change it within your Google local information.
+For example, if you change the hours on your website, make sure you change it within your Google My Business page.

-- Google+ can be used to easily set up a page and provide your address, hours, and other pertinent information.
-We recommend setting up a Google+ account if you don’t have one already, and be sure to get it verified.
+- Google My Business can be used to easily set up a page and provide your address, hours, and other pertinent information.
+We recommend setting up one account if you don’t have one already, and be sure to get it verified.

 - You need to have a large number of reviews and a high average rating.
 Many good reviews on Google My Business is a signal to both Google and potential customers that your company provides quality goods and services.
 Having a good My Business rating can translate to higher local results.